 Warm summer nights are coming in hot, and so we updated this review as of May 2017 to include market updates as well as easy-to-digest pros and cons and charts to help make your decision easier.
 We also reviewed the current market, making sure that our Editors' Choice pick is still the cream of the crop.

 ALPS Mountaineering King Kong

-This prized award goes to the ALPS Mountaineering King Kong
+The coveted Editors' Choice award is handily taken by the ALPS Mountaineering King Kong

 Best Bang for the Buck

 Great back support